dotnet/docs/docs/core/compatibility/aspnet-core/6.0/clientcertificate-doesnt-trigger-renegotiation.md

 ### Old behavior

-Setting `HttpSysOptions.ClientCertificateMethod = ClientCertificateMethod.AllowRenegotiation` allowed renegotiation to be triggered by both `HttpContext.Connection.ClientCertificate` and `HttpContext.Connection.GetClientCertifiateAsync`.
+Setting `HttpSysOptions.ClientCertificateMethod = ClientCertificateMethod.AllowRenegotiation` allowed renegotiation to be triggered by both `HttpContext.Connection.ClientCertificate` and `HttpContext.Connection.GetClientCertificateAsync`.

 ### New behavior

-Setting `HttpSysOptions.ClientCertificateMethod = ClientCertificateMethod.AllowRenegotiation` allows renegotiation to be triggered only by `HttpContext.Connection.GetClientCertifiateAsync`. `HttpContext.Connection.ClientCertificate` returns the current certificate if available, but does not renegotiate with the client to request the certificate.
+Setting `HttpSysOptions.ClientCertificateMethod = ClientCertificateMethod.AllowRenegotiation` allows renegotiation to be triggered only by `HttpContext.Connection.GetClientCertificateAsync`. `HttpContext.Connection.ClientCertificate` returns the current certificate if available, but does not renegotiate with the client to request the certificate.

 ## Reason for change